FranciscoAndaur/GrowlyX/README.md

 I am **GrowlyX!**

-I am a student learning Java, and web development!
+I am a Java Developer & I work for SnowPeak Development!

 - 🔭 I’m currently working on the PVPX Network and the ImpulseMC Network!
 - 🌱 I’m currently learning Java